 If you want to bring in information from the 2020 census, you can click on the upper right of the table column (pop_2020), and you’ll find these columns that you can select.
 I’m not really concerned about these things, in this case.
 All I wanted is the list of names, so we’re just going to leave this as is right now.

-With that in mind, I’m going to go back to my 1950 table, and let’s run this again.
+With that in mind, I’m going to go back to my 1950 table.
+Let’s run it again.
 We’re going to select Merge Queries as New.
 We’re going to do 2020 now.
-The same idea, the relationship is going to be City on City.
+It’s the same idea – the relationship is going to be City on City.
 But this time we’re going to do a Right Anti Join.
-A Right Anti Join is going to show the cities that are only found in 2020 and not 1950?
+A Right Anti Join is going to show the cities that are only in 2020 and not 1950?

 We’re going to see the opposite here.
 All we have to do, in this case, is click on the table and we’re going to get the information from that right table.
 Right Anti Join is a little less common than Left Anti Join.

-Finally, we close and load this, we’ll select Only Create Connection.
+Finally, we close and load this, and we’ll select Only Create Connection.

 Anti Joins are really helpful.
 If you’ve got two data tables (or you could do multiple), and you want to see what the changes are from the two, this could be useful.
 If you’re trying to figure out what customers haven’t placed an order, for example, you could use an Anti Join as well.

-Maybe you want to figure out any unique values, or one specific location, or if there are products selling in one place but don’t in another, etc. These are interesting ways to use a Join.
+Maybe you want to figure out some unique values, or one specific location or if there are products selling in one place but don’t in another, etc. These are some interesting ways to use a Join.
 Anti Joins are almost like filters on your table.

-I hope it got you thinking about how you might be able to use it.
-If you’re using Anti Joins, let us know how you’re doing it.
-If you see a use case for Anti Joins, let us know what it is.
+I hope this has got you thinking about how you might be able to use it.
+If you use Anti Joins already, let us know how you use it.

 All the best!